 Being aware that children, who receive free or reduced lunch during the school year, are missing a meal during the summer, representatives from the Jackson Cupboard, Teton County Library, and St. John's Episcopal Church met to discuss the issue.
 After much conversation, the Library Snack Program was born in the summer of 2013.
 Now in its fifth year, the program has expanded to ye…Read More »

 A Mission of St. John's Episcopal Church, Browse 'N Buy is an upscale thrift retail store whose purpose is to assist the Jackson community.
 The store is regularly stocked with a wide selection of affordable necessities to assist those in need.
-Additionally, they provide a selection of reasonably priced luxury goods such as designer…Read More »
+Additionally, there's a selection of reasonably priced luxury goods such as designer shoes and handba…Read More »

 One22 is an entity created from a 2016 merger between El Puente, Community Resource Center and Latino Resource Center.
 One22’s mission is to expand access and opportunity among the underserved in our community in order to build a vibrant, healthy and diverse community.
 By merging these three organizations, we will be able to provide comprehensive services that serve our valued …Read More »

 The Jackson Cupboard provides essential, nutritious food for our community members in need.
 The Cupboard serves an average of 500 individuals per week.
 Our organization is run solely by volunteer help and by food and monetary donations from the community.